 An authorised officer might contact you to schedule a routine visit, or a visit as part of a regulatory campaign focusing on your industry.
 They could also make a time to discuss a contract matter that has been raised by you or your apprentice or trainee.

-The officer will arrive in uniform and identify themselves with an ID card.
+When conducting an onsite visit VAFS officers will arrive in uniform and identify themselves with an ID card.
 They will spend time talking with apprentices or trainees, and can also provide you with general assistance if you have any problems to discuss.

 To prepare for your visit, have a copy of your training plan ready and make sure it is up-to-date.
 This will help the authorised officer determine if progress is being made in the apprenticeship or traineeship.
 You may need to contact your registered training organisation to do this.